The 20 Best Hemolysis Doctors in Canada

 Toronto, ON, CA

-Tik Tong practices in Toronto, Canada.
+Tik Tong practices practicing medicine in Toronto, Canada.
 Tong is rated as an Advanced expert by MediFind in the treatment of Hemolysis.
-Their top areas of expertise are Hemolysis, Hemolytic Transfusion Reaction, and ABO Incompatibility.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Hemolysis, Hemolytic Transfusion Reaction, and ABO Incompatibility.

 Advanced in Hemolysis